 Even so, how long must we wait until that 'switchpoint' in the 'good' character's de-evolution?
 How much endless whining and waiting for the cavalry must we endure before the fighting back can begin?
 Is this some kind of a metaphor or subtextual neo-con brainwashing or liberal artsy rationalization for lurid thrills, or what?

 So I saw WRONG TURN (2003) a by-the-numbers hillbilly horrorshow with Middle Earth connotations (the scenery is beautifully photoshopped and one of the mutant inbred killers even looks a bit like the Gollum) and plenty of endearing character development.
 Or so somebody thought.
-Our handsome, straight toothed heroes run and cover a good deal of attractive West Virginia mountain country before they decide to stand up and slug it out with their mutant cannibal assailants, and at that point the picture changes to a grotty smack-down, replete with Eliza Dushku barb-wired to the bed while our square-jawed Desmond hits the mutant latex with his bare knucks.
+Our handsome, straight toothed heroes run and cover a good deal of attractive West Virginia mountain country before they decide to stand up and slug it out with their mutant cannibal assailants, and at that point the picture changes to a grotty smack-down, replete with Eliza Dushku barb-wired to the bed while our square-jawed Desmond smacks mutant latex with his bare knucks.
 Don't forget to steal the shotgun!
 Oops, they forgot.
 Too bad the editor can't just trust a single shot to play out for more than half a second, and has to endlessly cut back and forth between a bunch of different fight scenes all going on at once all over the woods, something that always cuts tension down to a guitar pick.
 D.W.
-Griffith would rise from his grave if he knew how inescapable crosscutting has become!
+Griffith would rise from his grave if he knew how much of a cheap crutch crosscutting has become!

 A good editor knows that it's much harder to edit within the real time of a single scene with multiple shots and perspectives--some of which may not match or otherwise suck--than it is to match one good shot in one scene right over to a shot from another scene and back again, a strategy that eliminates any need to match shots. you don't even need a decent fight choreographer, because we never see a complete fight, just one gesture or reaction smashed into another from somewhere else.
 Well, some might say that's pretty sloppy.
 But I say to err is human, to forgive divine.
 Right, Spats?
 Bring out the cake!